-- (a) There will be no discussion on matters raised by questions by the public unless the Chairman decides otherwise. - (b) Any Councillor may suggest that a question which is within the terms of reference of the Executive or a Committee might be better dealt with by the Executive or the Committee.
-If the Chairman agrees, the Chairman may direct that the question is referred to the Executive or such Committee as the Chairman considers appropriate and the Head of Paid Service will arrange for the question to be included on the next suitable agenda.
+- (a) There will be no discussion on matters raised by questions by the public unless the Chairman decides otherwise. - (b) Any Councillor may suggest that a question which is within the terms of reference of a Committee might be better dealt with by the Committee.
+If the Chairman agrees, the Chairman may direct that the question is referred to the Committee as the Chairman considers appropriate and the Head of Paid Service will arrange for the question to be included on the next suitable agenda.